Ring's Video Doorbell 4 brings new motion smarts to your front door - CNN Underscored

 Ring is back at it again with yet another video doorbell, the Video Doorbell 4.
-And for those not keeping track at home, this doorbell quickly follows the release of Video Doorbell Wired and the Video Doorbell Pro 2.
-Ring’s lineup feels crowded but in the company’s defense, each video doorbell announced in 2021 so far has had a specific use case in mind.
+And for those not keeping track at home, this doorbell quickly follows the release of the Video Doorbell Wired and Video Doorbell Pro 2.
+Ring’s lineup feels crowded, but in the company’s defense, each video doorbell announced in 2021 so far has had a specific use case in mind.

 The $59 Doorbell Wired is an affordable entry-level option, whereas the $249 Pro 2 is a high-end product filled with features.
 The $199 Video Doorbell 4 is sort of a middle ground with a flexible install and upgraded motion detection skills.
-It’s up preorder now, with shipments starting April 28.
+It’s up for preorder now, with shipments starting April 28.

 Alongside another doorbell, Ring is updating the Floodlight Cam Wired Pro.
 It’s the second device in Ring’s lineup to implement the company’s 3D Motion Detection and Bird’s Eye View.
 These work to deliver better notifications and provide more details about who or what is detected.
 The $249 Floodlight Cam Wired Pro is up for preorder right now, with shipments scheduled to start on May 6.